 Teach your children and other family members about fire protection.
 Inform them of the dangers of matches and lighters.
 Teach them how to cook properly and the dangers of flammables in the kitchen

-Emergency equipment such as fire extinguishers and escape ladders should be included in your home to help fight any fires that do occur.
+Emergency equipment such as fire extinguishers and escape ladders should be included in your home to help escape any fires that do occur.
 Also, plan an escape route and discuss it regularly so that everybody knows what to do and how to get out in an emergency.

 Also, check your smoke alarms once a month.
 An early warning is the best form of defence.